Bohaz-111/Lattice-Dynamics---Molecular-Dynamics-simulation-of-vibrations-in-1D-crystal/README.md

-# Centroid Molecular Dynamics simulation of vibrations in a 1D crystal
+# Simulation of vibrations in a 1D crystal

 Classical and semiclassical MD code for a 1D optical-phonon chain that computes the vibrational density of states (VDOS) from velocity autocorrelation functions (VACFs).
 Dynamics are run in the NVT ensemble using the Bussi–Donadio–Parrinello (CSVR) thermostat.
 The effective potential for centroid molecular dynamics (CMD) is calculated using the method in Feynman and Kleinert's paper on effective classical partition function.

 ## Features
 - 1D chain with periodic boundary conditions; velocity-Verlet integrator.
 - CSVR thermostat (canonical sampling through velocity rescaling) with user-set time constant $$\tau$$.
+- CSPD samples each normal mode at an effective temperature (see attached CSPD document for detail)
 - Real-space <-> normal-mode transforms; VACF $$C_k(t)$$; Fourier transform to spectra $$S_k(\omega)$$ and total VDOS.
 - Exports frequency–VDOS data for plotting.